tpinto7/fireguard/README.md

 ![FireGuard Dashboard](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/925/741/datas/original.PNG)

-The lightweight data uploaded to Firebase if fetched onto a Vue.js web application and displayed in an intuitive and clean dashboard.
+The lightweight data uploaded to Firebase is fetched onto a Vue.js web application and displayed in an intuitive and clean dashboard.
 When dangerous levels are reached, the UI will alert monitors of the potential of a fire by dynamically changing CSS classes.

 ![FireGuard Control Panel](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/925/735/datas/original.PNG)